Skip to content

 • If the patient does not tolerate the 25 mg tablets, the label says to consider switching to 1.7 mg injection.

-That is much tighter than the "0.25 mg shot equals 25 mg pill" kind of advice floating around on social media.
-This is not a milligram-for-milligram hobby project.
-It is a labeled switch pathway, and it only becomes clean at the established maintenance end of treatment.
+That's a lot tighter than the "0.25 mg shot equals 25 mg pill" math drifting around social media.
+This isn't a milligram-for-milligram hobby project.
+It's a labeled switch pathway, and it only comes out clean at the established maintenance end of treatment.

 So who makes more sense on which version?